Abdula668/Lattice-Confinement-Fusion/README_LCF_AI_With_Code.md

 )

 Where:

-Symbol	Meaning
 - 𝑑0 = Normal separation between two deuterons
 - A =	Oscillation amplitude caused by AC electric field
 - γ =	Constant related to the Coulomb barrier height
 - e ^−2γ(d0 − A) = Quantum tunneling probability

-✅ As vibration amplitude A increases, effective distance (d0 −A) decreases.
+### ✅ As vibration amplitude A increases, effective distance (d0 −A) decreases.
-✅ Thus, tunneling probability and fusion rate increase exponentially.
+### ✅ Thus, tunneling probability and fusion rate increase exponentially.

 ## 🎯 Final Conclusion
 - Simply maximizing vibration is not enough.